“If you want others to be happy, practice compassion.

 6. Volunteer at a homeless shelter, helping serve a meal or with any organization that you feel passionate about.
 VolunteerMatch is a great website where you can find many organizations in need of help and searchable by zip code, state and keywords.

-7. Next time someone is rude or inconsiderate to you, instead of getting defensive, express your compassion for their situation.
+7. Express your compassion for a person’s situation next time he or she is rude or inconsiderate to you, instead of getting defensive.
 They may be having a bad day or need to hear a kind word.
 This doesn’t mean to be a doormat but to just consider what someone may be going through and giving them a pass.

 8. Organize a clothing or food drive with your neighbors for a local shelter.
 Your taking initiative to collect and distribute items will not only make it easy for them to give, but will also inspire them.

-9. If you see an elderly person struggle to reach something in the grocery store or in any other activity, lend them a helping hand.
+9. Lend an elderly person a hand, if you see them struggle to reach something in the grocery store or while doing another activity.

 10. Send a heartfelt letter of gratitude to a teacher or someone who has made a difference in your life.
 Share with them how their kindness, support or a gesture has affected you and how grateful you are to know or have known them.
 You can be sure that you will make their day and even move them deeply.